 Submit Your Request

-To access, download, delete and control the sharing of your personal information, you have to make a request.
+To access, download, delete and control the sale of your personal information, you have to make a request.

 Some businesses will let you submit requests without logging in to an account while others may require you to do so to access a dashboard or form where you can access, download, delete or control the sharing of your information.